P4llix/wordle-attendant/README.md

 ### 3. Word processing
 When round is over, program check which char is absent, present and correct, also saving index.
 Next, list of possible words is created using intersection/union operations.

+## Conclusion
+Thanks to preprocessed words, search algorithm doesn't lag.
+App isn't foolproof so if user is not interested in guessing correct word, he won't win.